curiosity-ai/memory-introspect/README.md

 [![Memory.Introspect](https://img.shields.io/nuget/v/Memory.Introspect.svg?style=flat-square)](https://www.nuget.org/packages/Memory.Introspect/)

-`MemoryIntrospector` is a lightweight C\# library that wraps the functionality of the official `dotnet-gcdump` tool.
+`Memory.Introspect` is a lightweight C\# library that wraps the functionality of the official `dotnet-gcdump` tool.
 It allows developers to capture garbage collection (GC) dumps and memory graphs directly from within their code, without needing to shell out to the CLI or manage external processes.

 ## 🚀 Why use this?

 Normally, capturing a `.gcdump` requires running the `dotnet-gcdump` command-line tool against a Process ID (PID).
 While effective for ad-hoc debugging, it is difficult to automate within an application.

-**MemoryIntrospector allows you to:**
+**Memory.Introspect allows you to:**

   * **Self-Monitor:** Have an application trigger its own memory dump to analyze memory leaks.
   * **Automate:** Integrate memory capturing into integration tests or CI/CD pipelines.